edickie/ciftify/docs/02_cifti-for-your_recon_all.md

 2. It requires the newest version of the MSM software (i.e. a version newer that available with FSL)
     + visit [this link](https://www.doc.ic.ac.uk/~ecr05/MSM_HOCR_v2/) for the download and install instructions
     + this version is installed into the ciftify docker container
-    + note: this software is licensed for acedemic use
+    + note: this software is only licensed for acedemic use

 An alternative is to instead use the freesurfer (fsaverage) surface registration, by using the `--surf-reg` flag with the FS input: